Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-footer-stick-to-the-bottom-with-css.md

 ## CSS Grid sticky footer

-Now with CSS Grid we can stick a footer to the bottom with a similar setup.
+Now with CSS Grid, we can stick a footer to the bottom with a similar setup.
 We use the same `HTML` for this method.

 ```html
 <div class="content">Content goes here</div>
 <footer>I'm a sticky footer</footer>
 ```

-Next, for our body tag we use the following styles:
+Next, for our body tag, we use the following styles:

 ```css
 body {